SMGLOBAL-ops/GraphQL-Schema-JSON-TO-SDL/README.md

-# GraphQL-Schema-JSON-TO-SDL
-Python Script using graphql library to convert JSON schema to SDL format easily

 # GraphQL JSON to SDL Converter

 This Python script converts a GraphQL JSON schema to Schema Definition Language (SDL).
-It's designed to help developers who need to generate SDL from GraphQL introspection results.
+It's designed to help developers who need to generate SDL from GraphQL introspection results for use with e.g. Apollo GraphQL!

 ## Prerequisites